ToolJet/ToolJet/CONTRIBUTING.md

 In short, when you submit code changes, your submissions are understood to be under the same [AGPL v3 License](https://www.gnu.org/licenses/agpl-3.0.en.html) that covers the project.

 ## Report bugs using Github's [issues](https://github.com/ToolJet/ToolJet/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by [opening a new issue](https://github.com/ToolJet/ToolJet/issues/new/choose).
+It's that easy!

 **Great Bug Reports** tend to have: